Guide

 Key details agents should know:

-Beyond builder's risk, renovations create several gaps that agents can address:
+Beyond builder's risk, renovations can raise several questions for agents to review:

 Vacancy exclusion